dougd94/the-monkees/README.md

 <li>Check in developer tools to see that the footer is sticking to the bottom.</li>
 <li>Check to see that the footer content fits in all screen sizes and that media queries work.</li></ol></li>
-I had a problem with the footer running up the page on "Booking" and "Gallery" This was fixed with giving the body a bottom padding equal to the footer size.
+I had a problem with the footer running up the page on "Booking" and "Gallery" This was fixed with giving the body a bottom padding equal to the footer size - this fix worked temporarily, and not perfectly on each size.
+In order to fix it more fully I used Calc() to give each page 100%vh - footer, this worked more better, especially on Ipad pro which was the hardest size to fix.

 <li>Media Queries: